How To Ask Someone To Be Your Child’s Guardian

 How to choose

-In narrowing down the “perfect” guardian for your children, it is super important that you make sure you share the same values about family and raising a child.
-The easiest way to go about this is to write down a list of your values — consider things like morals, family values, and religious/spiritual values.
-Think about what you see as the most important aspects of your children’s life — is it having higher education, participating in sports, exposure to the arts or sciences, following their dreams and aspirations?
+In narrowing down the “perfect” guardian for your children, it is important that you make sure you share the same values about family and raising children.
+The easiest way to do this is to write down a list of your values — consider things like morals, family values, and religious/spiritual values.
+Think about what you see as the most important aspects of your children’s life — is it having higher education, participating in sports, exposure to the arts or sciences, following their dreams and aspirations, or maybe all of the above?

-Once you’ve compiled a list of your values, create a corresponding list of potential guardians.
-They can be immediate family members or someone else you trust.
+Once you’ve compiled a list of your values, create a list of potential guardians.
+They can be immediate family members or anyone else you trust could fill this important role.

 Questions for potential guardians